Since today is the International Day of Yoga and Yoga originates from India, I will share with you one of our favorite recipes for an Indian dhal.

-- Drain the soaked beans, place them to a pot and cover with water.
-Water should be couple of centimeters above the beans.
+- Drain the soaked beans, put them in a pot and cover with water.
+Water should be a couple of centimeters above the beans.
 Bring to boil, lower the heat and let simmer until the beans are almost cooked.
 Lentils will be cooked in about 20 minutes, small beans such as urad dhal or mungo beans in about 40 minutes and larger beans in more than an hour.
 I usually change the water couple of times.
 With the last change of water add about 1 teaspoon of salt.

-- Meanwhile blend the tomatoes in a blender or with an immersion blender.
+- Meanwhile, blend the tomatoes in a blender or with an immersion blender.

 - On a nonstick pan heat the butter, add the cut onion and sauté for a few minutes.
 Then add the crushed garlic and ginger.

-- When the beans are almost cooked add the tomato puree.
-Since blended tomatoes contain lots of water you can remove excess water from the beans.
+- When the beans are almost cooked, add the tomato puree.
+Since blended tomatoes contain lots of water, you can remove excess water from the beans.

-- Add ½ a teaspoon of the chili powder and sautéed onions, garlic and ginger.
+- Add ½ a teaspoon of the chili powder and sautéed onions, garlic, and ginger.

 - Let cook until the beans are well done.
 Taste and add salt or chili if needed.

-- Remove from the heat and let sit for a few minutes to let all the flavors mix together completely.
+- Remove from the heat and let sit for a few minutes to let all the flavors mix completely.